StreisandEffect/streisand/README.md

 ### Running Streisand on Other Providers ###

-You can also run Streisand on any number of new Debian 7 servers.
+You can also run Streisand on any number of new Ubuntu 14.04 servers.
 Dedicated hardware?
 Great!
 Esoteric cloud provider?
 Awesome!
 To do this, simply edit the `inventory` file and uncomment the final two lines.
 Replace the sample IP with the address (or addresses) of the servers you wish to configure.
 Make sure you read through all of the documentation in the `inventory` file and update the `ansible.cfg` file if necessary.
 Then run the Streisand playbook directly:

     ansible-playbook playbooks/streisand.yml